All Articles/

 Why Professional Treatment Targets Every Stage

 Over-the-counter sprays may kill the adult roaches you see, but they do almost nothing to the eggs inside oothecae or the nymphs deep within wall voids.
-Worse, repellent sprays can scatter the colony into untreated areas, actually spreading the infestation throughout your home.
+Worse, repellent sprays can scatter the colony into untreated areas, spreading the infestation throughout your home.

 Professional German cockroach treatments at Romex Pest Control are designed to target all life stages simultaneously: